xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 ## Known problems

-- GDB with Python were built with version 2.7/3.7, and require exactly those versions in order to run properly.
+- the GDB binaries with Python support were built with version 2.7/3.7, and require exactly those versions in order to run properly.

 ## Shared libraries

-On all platforms the packages are standalone, and expect only the standard C/C++ runtime to be present on the host.
+On all platforms the packages are standalone, and expect only the standard runtime to be present on the host.

 All dependencies that are build as shared libraries are copied locally in the same folder as the executable.

-### `rpath`
+### `runpath`

-On GNU/Linux the binaries are adjusted to use a relative run path:
+On GNU/Linux the binaries are adjusted to use a relative path:

 ```console
 $ readelf -d library.so | grep runpath